Control Panel

 • Viewport Samples: Number of viewport render samples per pixel.

 • Volumetric Shadow Samples: This controls the number of times that Eevee calculates the quality of the shadows when doing a render pass.
+This can reduce flickering and strobing effects.

 • Bloom Threshold: This affects the glow of the stars.
 Reducing this value increases the number of stars affected and the overall brightness of the nebula.